Jabble/tamu-rdm-workshops/modules/02-research-data-lifecycle/research-data-lifecycle.md

 I'll give you 10 minutes or so to think and make diagrams before we talk about them.
 If you have any questions, just raise a hand.

-We haven’t covered anything yet, so there are no right or wrong answers.
+There are no right or wrong answers.

-*Ask participants to share diagrams*
+*Wait 10 minutes before asking participants to share diagrams*

 This can be a tough thing to think through before we've talked more about the steps these diagrams often include.

-Since you may have more or less experience with research, I'd like to get an idea of how you currently think about your research data.
+Since you may have different experiences with research, I'd like to get an idea of how you currently think about your working with data.

-*If the exercise is unclear to a participant try the hint below, or use as an explanation after the exercise.*
+*If the exercise is unclear to a participant try the hint below, or use it as an explanation after the exercise.*

 ### Hint/Explanation
 For context, you can think about how the data changes.
 So, you: